 • Participating in visual scavenger hunts or visual puzzles

-• Exploring sensory bottles with different colors and glitter
+• Exploring sensory bottles with different colours and glitter

-• Creating a vision board with colorful pictures and visuals
+• Creating a vision board with colourful pictures and visuals

 • Doing visual tracking exercises with a light-up toy or moving objects